rohityadav776/wine_prediction/README.md

 First of all upgrade pip using command.

-->>pip install --upgrade pip
+-->pip install --upgrade pip

 1.Need to install keras.

-->>sudo pip install keras
+-->sudo pip install keras

  If you are using a virtualenv, you may want to avoid using sudo:

 -->pip install keras

                                     Configuring your Keras backend
-By default, Keras will use TensorFlow as its tensor manipulation library.
-Follow these instructions to configure the Keras backend.
+                            By default, Keras will use TensorFlow as its
+                            tensor manipulation library.
+Follow these instructions
+                                    to configure the Keras backend.

 2.Install Pandas.

-->>pip install pandas
+-->pip install pandas

 3.Install matplotlib.

-->>pip install matplotlib
+-->pip install matplotlib

 4.Install Numpy.

-->>pip install numpy
+-->pip install numpy